 What is an Alkaline Phosphatase Test?

 An alkaline phosphatase (ALP) test measures the amount of ALP in your blood.
-ALP is an enzyme found throughout the body, but it is mostly found in the liver, bones, kidneys, and digestive system.
-When the liver is damaged, ALP may leak into the bloodstream.
-High levels of ALP can indicate liver disease or bone disorders.
+ALP is an enzyme found in many parts of your body.
+Each part of your body produces a different type of ALP.
+Most ALP is found in your liver, bones, kidneys, and digestive system.

 Other names: ALP, ALK, PHOS, Alkp, ALK PHOS